 In Episode 2 of Horticulture Culture, Emily shares tips on fall preparation, everything from planting cool crops, bolting, and taking care of root vegetables.
 Members helped prepare for this season by planting autumn crops like peas, squash and carrots, and harvesting hot plants.
 Hot crops are plants like tomatoes, zucchini, eggplant and peppers which thrive in Ontario’s hot summer.
 “It’s been a joy to work in the garden with the kids and I hope they learned as much from me as I’ve learned from them,” said Pollock.

 A special thank you to donors and supporters:

-The Boulevard Club, Mike and Nicole Tevlin, Patrick and Barbara Keenan Foundation, United Way, The W. Garfield Weston Foundation and Second Harvest.
+The Boulevard Club, Mike and Nicole Tevlin, Patrick and Barbara Keenan Foundation, United Way, Weston Family Foundation, and Second Harvest.

-Welcome to the second episode of Dovercourt Boys and Girls Club's podcast, Horticulture Weekly!
+Welcome to the second episode of the Club's podcast, Horticulture Weekly!
 This week, Club members planted garlic and prepared for the fall planting season.
 Teaching Garden lead, Emily walks us through fall planting: everything from planting cool crops, bolting, and taking care of root vegetables.

 This week, our Teaching Garden Lead walks us through the purpose and activities of online program; Dovercourt Bringing the Garden Home.
 Members also learned about Black Canadian leaders in the agriculture industry for Black History Month.